12 Apr Volume and surface

 Last but not least, the twisting fabric elements of King Fahad National Library facade in Riyadh designed by Gerber Architekten play also an environmental role.
 The similar twisting sense gives the Kirigami coat by Alexandra Verschueren in 2009, created by folded and cut fabric.
 These kind of similarities are often found in details of architectural elements and fashion designs.

-Architecture: Guggenheim Museum, New York _ Frank Lloyd Wright
+Architecture: Guggenheim Museum in New York, USA, designed by Frank Lloyd Wright

-Architecture: Manuel Gea Gonzalez Hospital, Mexico _ Elegant Embellishment Studio
+Architecture: Manuel Gea Gonzalez Hospital, Mexico, designed by Elegant Embellishment Studio

 Fashion: Thom Browne Spring 2014

-Architecture: King Fahad National Library Riyadh _ Gerber Architekten
+Architecture: King Fahad National Library, Riyadh, Saudi Arabia, designed by Gerber Architekten

-Fashion: Kirigami coat and dress _ Alexandra Verschueren – Antwerp2009
+Fashion: Kirigami coat and dress bu Alexandra Verschueren – Antwerp2009

-Architecture: Niteroi Contemporary Art Museum, Rio de Janeiro _ Oscar Niemeyer
+Architecture: Niteroi Contemporary Art Museum in Rio de Janeiro, Brazil, designed by Oscar Niemeyer

 Fashion: Viktor&Rolf Spring 2010